 Mr Pisal Chanty, Director of Digital and Innovation Policy Research Cambodia Academy of Digital Technology (CADT), Cambodia

-Mr Santosh SIGDEL, Founding Chair, Digital Rights Nepal (Civil Society)
+Mr Santosh Sigdel, Founding Chair, Digital Rights Nepal, Nepal

 Ms L. Ariunzul Ochir, Lead researcher of ROAM-X project, Mongolia

-Sadaf Khan – Co-founder - Media Matters for Democracy – Woman, Pakistan Europe and North America
+Ms Sadaf Khan – Co-founder - Media Matters for Democracy – Woman, Pakistan

 Mr Matthias Ketteman, Head of Research Program, Leibniz Institute for Media Research │ Hans-Bredow-Institut (HBI), Germany

-Polya Kanyova , Chief Expert, Information Technologies, Information Society, European Coordination and International Cooperation, Directorate, Ministry of Electronic Governance of Bulgaria
+Ms Iglika Ivanova, Chief Expert at the Information Technologies, Information Society, European Coordination, and International Cooperation Directorate within the Ministry of e-Governance, Bulgaria

 Tatevik Grigoryan, Associate Programme Specialist, UNESCO